 -

-In 2025, its second year of operation since the merger, Jerwood Foundation held 3 open funding rounds, processed 808 applications and awarded over £955,607 in grants, of which £360,450 was allocated to organisations not previously funded by Jerwood, including £105,000 to the Sir John Soane’s Museum to launch the Jerwood Artist in Residence Programme.
+In 2025, in its second year of operation since the merger, Jerwood Foundation held three open funding rounds, processed 808 applications and awarded £955,607 in grants, of which £360,450 was allocated to organisations not previously funded by Jerwood, including £105,000 to Sir John Soane’s Museum to launch the Jerwood Artist in Residence Programme.

-As we approach 2027, which will mark 50 years since Jerwood Foundation was founded by Alan for John Jerwood MC, we will reflect also on Alan’s far-reaching legacy, unwavering dedication to and leadership of Jerwood, as well as his vision that the Foundation should remain energetic, imaginative, flexible, open minded and willing to take risks.
+As we approach 2027, which will mark 50 years since Jerwood Foundation was founded by Alan Grieve for John Jerwood MC, we will reflect on Alan’s far-reaching legacy, unwavering dedication to and leadership of Jerwood, as well as his belief that the Foundation should remain energetic, imaginative, flexible, open-minded and willing to take risks.

 Rupert Tyler, Chairman and Lara Wardle, Executive Director and Trustee